tango4j/tensorflow-vs-pytorch/markdown/01_tensor.md

 > **tf.SparseTensor**

-However, tf.Variable is not internally categorized as a "Tensor" according to the class structure that we can see with "type" command in python.
+However, tf.Variable is not internally categorized as "Tensor" according to the class structure that we can see with "type" command in python.

 ```python